ospalax/unu_merit_eci/README.md

 ## Group 4

-This place hosts the files for the assignment of
+This place hosts the files for final assignment **Network Analysis and Economic Complexity for Sustainable Development**:

 - Assignment document
 - Python code
 - Jupyter notebook(s) with the outputs
 - Presentation slides
+- Report file

 ---